ruimarinho/mota/README.md

 ![build status](https://github.com/ruimarinho/shelly-updater/workflows/Tests/badge.svg?branch=master)

 `shelly-updater` is a [Shelly](https://shelly.cloud) device firmware updater based on zeroconf (or bonjour) discovery for local networks using the built-in Over-The-Air (OTA) update interface.
-It is suited for network setups where IoT devices do not have internet connectivity.
+It is particularly suited for network setups using VLANs where IoT devices do not have internet connectivity.

 ## Background

 Shelly devices periodically ping the Shelly Cloud to check for firmware updates, but due to the vulnerable nature of their chipset (typically ESP8266 or ESP32), a multitude of security vulnerabilities exist [<sup>1</sup>](#reference-1) [<sup>2</sup>](#reference-2).
 Mongoose OS, the IoT framework that powers Shelly devices, is also not free of vulnerabilities [<sup>3</sup>](#reference-3), although at this time they are not as severe as the chipset ones.

-Although Alterco Robotics, the makers of Shelly devices, frequently releases updates to their devices (unlike many other vendors), it is still considered best practice to keep your IoT devices away from the internet.
+Although Allterco Robotics, the makers of Shelly devices, frequently releases updates to their devices (unlike many other vendors), it is still considered best practice to keep your IoT devices away from the internet.

-If you're planning on isolating your IoT network from the internet, then `shelly-updater` brings you managed updates at the local network level.
+If you're planning on isolating your IoT network from the internet, then `shelly-updater` brings you managed updates at the local network level, in bulk and in an interactive way.

 ## Installation